korovod/korovod-spack-packages/README.md

 # korovod-spack-packages

-This repository contains a collection of [Spack](https://spack.io/)  packages to manage building the Kororod Suite.
+This repository contains a collection of [Spack](https://spack.io/) packages to manage building the Korovod suite.